 There is also the gorgeously photographed neon-lit skyline at the top of these stairs which is awe-inspiring.

 Add to this the daytime shot of Tracy’s apartment building

 and the nocturnal creepiness of the homeless shelter that Duncan stays in and it’s clear the film has a very specific vision in mind- the city as the perfect sphere for these thoroughly disturbing events to take place in.

 There is also the sense that the film has perfectly captured the late 70s/early 80s era of the city.
 All things change as do cityscapes.
 The film captures this- on Tracy’s second walk home she passes another similar tunnel to the first one.
 But this one is actually in the process of being demolished.
 And somehow the film also captures this as strangely disturbing.
 Just as the wrecking ball destroys the tunnel, Duncan aims to destroy the lives of the women he comes into contact with.

 A major factor in the brilliance of the film’s middle section is the character of Tracy played in all her raspy glory by Colleen Dewhurst.
 She appears to be a barfly whos a regular at Torchy’s Bar even though she doesn’t appear to enjoy being there.
-Its not established if she has a job although the fact that she can spend a lot of her freetime drinking suggests she must be financially bouyant.
+It’s not established if she has a job although the fact that she can spend a lot of her free time drinking suggests she must be financially buoyant.
 Her appearance and apartment also display that she is comfortable if not well off.

 Tracy’s character is also shown to be extremely strong.
-She is later told of Duncan’s crimes and the vicious nature of them by Clifford and is used as human bait as she walks home from the bar a second time.
+She is later told of Duncan’s crimes and their vicious nature by Clifford and is used as human bait as she walks home from the bar a second time.
 This is one gutsy lady.

 Dewhurst was considered an actress of prestige before and after this film and so her role adds a certain gravitas to proceedings.